jacobmacdonald02/jacobmacdonald02/README.md

 ### Hello, all!

-Current a geographic data scientist with the CDRC and GDSL at the University of Liverpool.
+Currently a geographic data scientist with the CDRC and GDSL at the University of Liverpool.

 Open data, spatial data, urban and environmental applications.